aragon/taiko-ui/README.md

-# Aragonette 🚀

-Welcome to **Aragonette**, the sleek and snappy UI template designed for lightning-fast prototyping with Aragon DAOs and plugins!
-Built with the power of Next.js and the speed of Bun.js, Aragonette is your go-to toolkit for bringing your Aragon DAO visions to life with style and efficiency. 🎨✨
+# Taiko DAO UI

 ## Overview

-The UI is the combination of a host UI with common tools and services, featuring 4 UI modules:
+This project is the combination of a host UI including common tools and services, which features 4 UI modules:

 ### Proposal section